"Interrupters" film looks at stopping city violence

 NEW YORK A woman in a headscarf runs into the street to calm a crowd before violence erupts.
 "This is what a war zone looks like," a voiceover declares.

 But the "war zone" in the new documentary movie "The Interrupters" isn't Iraq or Afghanistan.
-It is Chicago's South Side, where some neighbourhoods are stricken with violence.
+It is Chicago's South Side, where some neighborhoods are stricken with violence.

 The documentary, which opened late last month in New York, follows three former criminals -- Cobe, Eddie, and Ameena -- as they use their status as community insiders to "interrupt" conflicts before blood is shed.
-They are all part of Cease-fire, a Chicago-based anti-violence organisation.
+They are all part of CeaseFire, a Chicago-based anti-violence organization.

 For co-producers Steve James and Alex Kotlowitz, the perils of life in inner city Chicago are not new terrain.
 James, who also directed the film, found himself revisiting "the same worlds" of his award-winning 1994 documentary, "Hoop Dreams."